 The Centre for Policy Studies is Britain’s leading centre-right think tank with a mission to develop a new generation of conservative thinking.
 Under the directorship of Robert Colvile and chairmanship of Lord Spencer, the latest parliamentary survey by ComRes found that the CPS is considered by Conservative MPs to be the country’s most influential think tank.

-The CPS does this both by producing its own policy papers – in particular on its core areas of tax and cost of living, business and enterprise, housing, and welfare.
-It also works with prominent policy thinkers to bring their ideas to a wider audience, including many Conservative MPs, as well as hosting events, debates and conferences.
+The CPS produces its own policy papers – in particular on its core areas of tax and cost of living, tech and innovation, education, housing, and energy and the environment.
+It also works with prominent thinkers, including many Conservative MPs, to bring their ideas to a wider audience as well as hosting events, debates and conferences.